Talks and Workshops

 - DNA Test Plan – Considering the Options – once you have done an initial DNA test for yourself, you start to consider who else to test or where else to test to increase the information you can gain from DNA.
 This talk discusses the considerations when decided who, what, where, when and why to test.

 - Solving genealogy brickwalls case study – finding a great grandfather – this talk uses an example from my own family history where I have progressed a brickwall using DNA alongside traditional genealogy research.
 The path to solving this brickwall had a number of surprises along the way with forgeries, quick marriages, criminal ancestors and often more questions than answers.
 In telling the story, methods and tools for using DNA to break down brickwalls are provided.

 - Moving DNA to the Next Level – this talk provides information on more advanced tools and techniques for analysing your DNA results.
-Covering chromosome browsers, clustering, triangulation and X-DNA this talk takes your use of DNA for family history to the next level.
+Covering chromosome browsers, clustering, statistical analysis and X-DNA, this talk takes your use of DNA for family history to the next level.

 - Examples of using WATO and other tools to help analyse a set of matches – practical examples of how to use key tools useful for analysing your DNA matches including What Are The Odds?
 (WATO), chromosome mapping and auto-clustering.